-Membership seed are shipped in order in order of received membership.
-They will usually go out in late fall or winter until seed run out.
+They will usually go out in the winter until seed run out.
 If the temperature drops much below freezing, shipping will cease until temperatures are again above freezing.
 If seed freeze during shipment, the roots will turn black and die.
 Any membership not filled because we run out of seed will be filled the following season.

 I want to help with this restoration project.
 What can I do?